itwaiX/itwaiX/README.md

 # 😀 Hey！Nice to see you.

 - 👋 Hi, I’m `Yuang Xu` (itwaix)
-- 👀 I’m interested in explore in your own world
+- 👀 I'm interested in exploring my own world
 - 🌱 I’m currently learning Java, Rust
 - 💞️ I’m looking to collaborate on CS